rwsite/updatepulse-server/readme.txt

 * **Cloud Storage**: Instead of storing packages on the file system where UpdatePulse Server is installed, they can be stored on a cloud storage service, as long as it is compatible with Amazon S3's API.
 Examples: Amazon S3, Cloudflare R2, Backblaze B2, MinIO, and many more!
 * **UpdatePulse Server does not** install executable code from the Version Control System onto your installation of WordPress, and **does not** track your activity.
 It is designed to only store packages and licenses, and to provide updates when they are requested.
 * **Licenses:** manage licenses with License Key, Registered Email, Status, Package Type, Package Slug, Creation Date, and Expiry Date; add and edit them with a form, or use the API for more control.
 Licenses prevent packages from being updated without a valid license.
 Licenses Keys are generated automatically by default and the values are unguessable (it is recommended to keep the default).
 When checking the validity of licenses, an extra license signature is also checked to prevent the use of a license on more than the configured allowed domains.
 * **API:** UpdatePulse Server provides APIs to manage packages and licenses.
 The APIs keys are secured with a system of tokens: the API keys are never shared over the network, acquiring a token requires signed payloads, and the tokens have a limited lifetime.
-For more details about tokens and security, see [the Nonce API documentation](https://github.com/anyape/updatepulse-server/blob/main/integration/docs/misc.md#nonce-api).
+For more details about tokens and security, see [the Nonce API documentation](https://github.com/anyape/updatepulse-server/blob/main/docs/misc.md#nonce-api).

-To connect their plugins or themes and UpdatePulse Server, developers can find integration examples in the `updatepulse-server/integration` directory - theme and plugin examples rely heavily on the popular [Plugin Update Checker](https://github.com/YahnisElsts/plugin-update-checker) by [Yahnis Elsts](https://github.com/YahnisElsts).
+To connect their plugins or themes and UpdatePulse Server, developers can find integration examples in the [UpdatePulse Server Integration Examples](https://github.com/Anyape/updatepulse-server-integration) repository - theme and plugin examples rely heavily on the popular [Plugin Update Checker](https://github.com/YahnisElsts/plugin-update-checker) by [Yahnis Elsts](https://github.com/YahnisElsts).

 In addition, a [Must Use Plugin](https://codex.wordpress.org/Must_Use_Plugins) developers can add to the WordPress installation running UpdatePulse Server is available in `updatepulse-server/optimisation/upserv-endpoint-optimizer.php`.